-The Master of Science degree in Educational Psychology is designed for professionals working in school settings, colleges and universities, and business and government as well as those preparing for work in these and related areas.
+The Master of Science degree (with Adult Education or Applied Educational Psychology concentrations) in Educational Psychology is designed for professionals working in school settings, colleges and universities, and business and government as well as those preparing for work in these and related areas.
 Courses for this degree are offered online through distance education.
 Our faculty deliver the courses through synchronous methodology which means you will need to be online with the instructor and other students at the designated evening and time which is currently Eastern Standard Time.
 The faculty members in the Department of Educational Psychology and Counseling are committed to the creation and study of environments that enhance learning potential and promote lifelong learning for people of all ages, abilities, and backgrounds.
 The program requires 36 hours of non-thesis coursework and a comprehensive examination.
 Students take 24 hours of core courses and choose from two concentrations for 12 additional hours in either Adult Education or Applied Educational Psychology.

 - Minimum of 36 credit hours of online coursework